mariberg/serverless-contact-form-aws-terraform/README.md

 ## Set up

-To run this project, you need to install React, Mantine UI, AWS CLI and Terraform.
+To run this project, you need to install AWS CLI and Terraform.

 ## Deployment

 To deploy the application, the following steps have to be completed in order.
 Please note, that the below instructions work only if your application is deployed on a custom domain.
 For other kinds of setups, such as using CloudFront URL, the CORS settings and order of deployment would have to be modified.
-Alternatively, you can run the React application locally and leave the CORS settings to default 'http://localhost:3000'.
+Alternatively, you can run the React application locally and leave the CORS settings to default.

 1. Create an S3 bucket either in the AWS console or using AWS CLI.
 Upload the zipped Lambda code into the S3 bucket either using the AWS console or AWS CLI.
 The name of this S3 bucket has to be referred to on the Lambda resource code.
 2. Create a workspace on Terraform cloud and add the workspace name together with your organization name to ``main.tf``.
 Run ``terraform apply`` to deploy the resources.
 This will create for you an S3 bucket, CloudFront distribution, API Gateway and Lambda.